dainst/idai-field/README.md

 and create copies of them cutting the .template suffix.

-#### Background

 The reason for this is that developers can experiment with different configurations locally without risking of committing actual real configurations to the repo.
 This is achieved by gitignoring the files ending on .json.

-Asides from beeing considered a good practice, here it is also necessary because the .template configurations are the ones proven to work for the e2e tests.

-**Note** that if the e2e tests do pass, provide the .template configuratons and test again.

 Maybe you have noted that the file names

 ```
 src/main/config/config.json.deploy